Propaganda in the Putin era

 However, the Kremlin does not only work with professionals.
 Just as in the Stalin period, ordinary citizens are used and paid to support the goals of the regime.
-More and more so-called trolls are used.
-These are people who, on behalf of the Russian state, post positive comments about the work of Vladimir Putin and the Russian government on Facebook, Twitter, news sites and other spots on the Internet.
+More and more so-called trolls are used to spread the word on social networks.
+Trolls are people who, on behalf of the Russian state, post positive comments about the work of Vladimir Putin and the Russian government on Facebook, Twitter, various discussion platforms and other spots on the Internet.
 They do it on Russian sites, but also on international ones in order to influence the English speaking public opinion.
-De trolls are working for the Агентство интернет Исследований or the Internet Research Agency, operating from an office building at the ulitsa Savushkina no. 55 in Saint-Petersburg.
+De trolls are working for the Агентство интернет Исследований [Agentsvo internet Issledovany] or Internet Research Agency, operating from an office building at the ulitsa Savushkina no. 55 in Saint-Petersburg.

 Companies like Internet Research Agency often recruit their - mostly young - employees at the so-called Seliger Camp.
 That's an annual gathering of young people at Lake Seliger, about 350 km from Moscow, with a strong brainwashing character.

-Just as the Communist Party at the time of Lenin and Stalin, the team of Vladimir Putin has understood that an early indoctrination yields loyal and cheap supporters.
-It started in May 2000, with the creation of Идущие вместе [Idushchiye vmyestye] or Walking Together by the then 29-year-old Vasily Yakemenko, an employee from the administration of Vladimir Putin.
+Just as the Communist Party at the time of Lenin and Stalin, the people behind Vladimir Putin have understood that an early indoctrination yields loyal and cheap supporters.
+It started in May 2000, with the creation of Идущие вместе [Idushchiye vmyestye] or Walking Together by the then 29-year-old Vasily Grigoryevich Yakemenko (°1971), an employee of the administration of Vladimir Putin.
 This youth movement wielded strict rules and strong indoctrination methods reminiscent of the Komsomol in the Soviet era.
-The members were especially noticed by their actions against the contemporary Russian writer Vladimir Sorokin and the rock band Leningrad.
+The members were especially noticed by their actions against the contemporary Russian writer Vladimir Georgievich Sorokin (°1955) and the rock band Leningrad.
 The symbols and internal practices gave the group quickly the nickname Putinjugend.
-The activism of the members was promoted with rewards like "stars" and t-shirts with the image of Putin.
-A member who had earned his first "star", had to find 50 new members.
+The activism of the members was promoted with rewards like «stars» and t-shirts with the image of Putin.
+A member who had earned his first «star», had to find 50 new members.
 In 2004, Walking Together got into a crisis.
-One of the group members had become involved in the distribution of pornographic videos, and there were discussions between the financial department in St. Petersburg and the headquarters in Moscow.
+One of the group members had become involved in the distribution of pornographic videos, and there were discussions between the financial department in Saint Petersburg and the headquarters in Moscow.
 It was the signal for the Kremlin to create a new movement on March 1, 2005

 The new movement was called Наши [Nashi] or Ours.
-It had been founded as a reaction to the Orange Revolution in the neighboring Ukraine a year earlier, where protests led by young demonstrators had helped in the election of the pro-Western President Viktor Yuschenko.
+It had been founded as a reaction to the Orange Revolution in the neighboring Ukraine a year earlier, where protests led by young demonstrators had helped in the election of the pro-Western President Viktor Andriyovych Yuschenko (°1954).
 Nashi sought to prevent or even break mass demonstrations in Russia by occupying squares before the opposition got the chance to gather there.
-Again, it was led by Vasily Jakemenko.
+Again, it was led by Vasily Jakemenko, the man who also was behind Walking Together.
 According to his own statements, the group received money from the Kremlin.
 In 2010, it would have been 200 million rubles - at that time worth 5.4 million euros.
 The aforementioned Vladislav Surkov, the man of the Friday Meetings with the press, is generally regarded as one of the initiators.
-He dreamed of a paramilitary group that could threaten and attack critics of Putin as "enemies of the state".
+He dreamed of a paramilitary group that could threaten and attack critics of Putin as «enemies of the state».

 Vladimir Gusinsky, founder of NTV